rakeru2006/HW3/README.md

-This project is in this github repository [Github](https://github.com/rakeru2006/HW3) and can visualize in [GitHub Pages](https://rakeru2006.github.io/HW3/)
+This project is in this github repository [Github](https://github.com/rakeru2006/HW3) and can visualize demo running on  [GitHub Pages](https://rakeru2006.github.io/HW3/)

 ## Table of Contents :pushpin: